edgararturocastrejon/managing-ad-accounts/README.md

 <h1>Enabling and Unlocking Accounts and Resetting Passwords</h1>
 In this tutorial, we are dealing with account lockouts, enabling and disabling accounts in Microsoft Active Directory. <p/>
-This is a continuation of the <a href= "https://github.com/edgararturocastrejon/configure-ad project">Configuring On-premises Active Directory within Azure VMs </a> project.
+<p> This is a continuation of the <a href= "https://github.com/edgararturocastrejon/configure-ad project">Configuring On-premises Active Directory within Azure VMs </a> project.

 <br />